stinger0962/LeetCode/permutations_i,_ii.md

 [http://forum.codecall.net/topic/64715-how-to-generate-all-permutations/](http://forum.codecall.net/topic/64715-how-to-generate-all-permutations/)

-The basic idea is to think of permuting A1, A2, ...
-An as
+The basic idea is to think of permuting (A1, A2, ...
+An) as the combination of

 ```
 A1 + permute(A2, ...An), where A1 is at position 0